 "It is reassuring to know a trusted resource is doing the legwork behind the scenes so the busy family physician does not need to scramble to make sure their recommendations are the most up-to-date."

 Although the guidance does not specifically address screening for HBV infection, the U.S. Preventive Services Task Force recommends screening in people at high risk for infection and in pregnant women at their first prenatal visit.
-The AAFP supports NEED TO FIX THIS LINK both recommendations.
+The AAFP supports both recommendations.

 The new guidance document is being hosted on the UW National Hepatitis Training Center's free, educational website, Hepatitis B Online.
 The website, created with funding from the CDC, features